Thursday 10 August 2023

 Applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.

-- A good 2.1 undergraduate Honours degree in a closely related discipline such as finance, accounting and economics from the UK or the equivalent international qualification.
+- An upper 2.1 undergraduate Honours degree in a closely related discipline such as finance, accounting and economics from the UK or the equivalent international qualification.
 Applicants with business experience are welcome, and the University may take work experience into account when evaluating applications.